Informed financial consent

 Make sure to ask for informed financial consent

-Before receiving treatment you're entitled to know who will be treating you and how much each doctor or specialist will charge - there is often more than one.
-If you're an Australian resident, use our online tools to check the average costs involved for your procedure.
+Before receiving treatment you're entitled to know who will be treating you and how much each doctor or specialist will charge - there's often more than one.
+If you're an Australian resident, log in to use our online tool to check the average costs involved for your procedure.

 - Details of the proposed procedure including hospital, admission date, procedure details such as MBS items with a description and fee for each.

 - Prosthetics that may be required and their fee, plus the health fund benefit.